lovetodevelop/darwin-xnu/README.md

   * Assertions - The DEVELOPMENT and DEBUG kernel configs are compiled with assertions enabled.
 This allows developers to easily test invariants and conditions.

-  * XNU Power On Self Tests (`XNUPOST`): The XNUPOST config allows for building the kernel with basic set of test functions that are run before first user space process is launched.
-Since XNU is hybrid between MACH and BSD, we have two locations where tests can be added.
+  * XNU Power On Self Tests (`XNUPOST`): The XNUPOST config allows for building the kernel with a basic set of test functions that are run before the first userspace process is launched.
+Since XNU is a hybrid between MACH and BSD, we have two locations where tests can be added.

-        xnu/osfmk/tests/     # For testing mach based kernel structures and apis. bsd/tests/           # For testing BSD interfaces.
+        xnu/osfmk/tests/     # For testing MACH-based kernel structures and APIs. bsd/tests/           # For testing BSD interfaces.
     Please follow the documentation at [osfmk/tests/README.md](osfmk/tests/README.md)

-  * User level tests: The `tools/tests/` directory holds all the tests that verify syscalls and other features of the xnu kernel.
+  * User-level tests: The `tools/tests/` directory holds all the tests that verify syscalls and other features of the XNU kernel.
-    The make target `xnu_tests` can be used to build all the tests supported.
+    The Make target `xnu_tests` can be used to build all the tests supported.

         $ make RC_ProjectName=xnu_tests SDKROOT=/path/to/SDK